0xPolygonHermez/zkevm-node/docs/config-file/node-config-doc.md

 **Default:** `"3h0m0s"`

-**Description:** MaxTxLifetime is the time a tx can be in the sequencer/worker memory
+**Description:** TxLifetimeMax is the time a tx can be in the sequencer/worker memory

 **Examples:**